MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/visualize-hierarchical-data.md

 [!INCLUDE [cc_navigate-solution-from-powerapps-portal](../../includes/cc_navigate-solution-from-powerapps-portal.md)]

-The hierarchy settings are associated to an table in the solution explorer.
+The hierarchy settings are associated to a table in the solution explorer.

 1. While [viewing tables](../common-data-service/create-edit-tables-solution-explorer.md#view-tables), select **Hierarchy Settings**.
 2. If an existing hierarchy setting exists you can edit it.
 Otherwise click **New** to create a new one.